EnixCoda/github-code-review-notifier/README.md

 3. Click `Get webhook URL for GitHub` in the menu, and create a webhook with it in your GitHub projects.

-> Multiple projects can share one URL.
+> Multiple projects can share one URL in a workspace.
 > [How to create GitHub webhook?](https://developer.github.com/webhooks/creating/)

 4. Click `Link` from menu to link your accounts.
 Only linked users will get notifications.
 So don't forget to tell your team about this tool.